phetsims/sun/doc/AccordionBox.md

 **Accordion Box**
 - Accordion Box Title (header):
 - Accessible Name: content for the accordon box title
 	 - Header contains a title?
-Yes/No, default Yes
+Yes/No, default Yes - actually, title for header should be required.
 	 - Title is a heading?
 Yes/No, defaults to Yes
 	 - If title is heading, set heading level, defaults to H3
-	 - Accordion Title Hidden: Yes/No (defaults to No)
+	 - Accordion title is visually hidden: Yes/No (defaults to No)
 - Accordion Box Content (panel):
 	- Parent container accordion box contents: defaults to a div
 	- Use same convention as other objects and controls.
-	- Default open state: expanded/collapsed (Question: What is the best default?)
+	- Default open state: expanded/collapsed (defaults to expanded)